 Non-words (the most notable is “um”, but there are many others that have the same effect) are the easiest measurable metric in our speaking delivery.
 We don’t believe that non-words are the true measure of a speaker’s effectiveness, but it is indicative of other problems that are easily fixed.

 The elimination of non-words is also probably the easiest thing to fix in a speaker’s skill set.
 Many students are amazed at how quickly they can be eliminated.
 Now, about those hand movements…

 How long does it take to make the skills you teach part of my life?

-Everybody wants to see immediate results, and you will see a difference (on video you get to keep) in your speaking delivery by the time you leave class.
+Everybody wants to see immediate results, and you will see a difference (on a video you get to keep) in your speaking delivery by the time you leave class.
 To make them so much a part of your habits that you do them without thinking, well, that just depends on how hard you work at it.
 We know from personal experience that it can be done immediately as a continuation of class.

 We know that some people never master the skills because they don’t make it a part of their lives and practice to develop habits.
 It’s a lot like dieting (average weight loss in the United States despite $40B in weight loss products = ZERO pounds!).
 Making the commitment, setting up a support network, and monitoring the results regularly are the best ways to accomplish any change.